wchen329/ece552-project/README.md

 Please do not upload any files except .v files. .BAK files are used internally for ModelSim's backup system and are not important for the actual project.

 ## Workflow
 Please (generally) do not commit to master.
-Instead, always commit to a new branch and open a pull request **all modules of that branch are done**.
+Instead, always commit to a new branch and open a pull request when **all modules of that branch are done**.